Troubleshooting MFA for Microsoft 365

 General Tips:

-• While it is best to avoid adding an office phone number altogether besides as a backup option, if it appears it is not working correctly, try adding the number using the Authentication Phone option instead.
+6. While it is best to avoid adding an office phone number altogether besides as a backup option, if it appears it is not working correctly, try adding the number using the Phone or Alternate Phone option instead.

 Listed below are potential error messages and issues that can happen in the MFA process.
 Check out this list first and refer to the corresponding number for more information.